nischayn22/wikiImporter/README.md

 This is a utility script that selectively updates a wiki using another wiki's content, i.e. if you have a public and a private wiki where the public wiki has *only* partial contents of the private wiki, this script can selectively fetch pages/images from your private wiki and import them to your public wiki.
-Its needed to list all the pages to import in a file in separate lines.
+The script can also copy over entire namespaces.

+Apart from this the script can translate wikitext from one language to another as well before importing.

-# Installation
+# Installation -

-Download this repository
+	Download this repo
 	Install Composer
-Run the following command "composer update"
+	Install dependencies using:
+    composer update

-# Configuration
+# Usage -
-Configure the settings as shown below:
+Just run this script after setting the settings (below).

 ## Please set the settings in settings.php to point to your wikis
 Example settings -